zammad/zammad-user-documentation/advanced/suggested-workflows.rst

 Within overviews and detailed searches you can run bulk operations on tickets.
 This means you can adjust the following ticket information:

-   * group
+- Group
-   * owner
+- Owner
-   * state (with pending time if applicable)
+- State (with pending time, if applicable)
-   * priority
+- Priority

-After pressing "Confirm", Zammad also allows you to provide an internal or public note of why you adjusted the settings.
+After pressing ``Confirmation``, Zammad also allows you to provide an internal or public note in the **Comment** field which gets added to each of the selected tickets.

-Zammad *will not* ask for
+Zammad doesn't ask for
 :doc:`time accounting values </advanced/time-accounting>` in bulk actions.

 Bulk action via drop-downs: